Lokicoule/commitizard/docs/bypassing_hooks.md

 ### Bypassing Hooks Using an Environment Variable

-Using an environment variable like `BYPASS_HOOKS` to bypass hooks has the following benefits:
+Using an environment variable like `COMMITIZARD_BYPASS` to bypass hooks has the following benefits:

 1. Selective bypass: It allows developers to selectively bypass certain hooks while still running others.
 This provides fine-grained control over hook execution.